gvwilson/sensibleadventures/maddy-roo/old.md

 "Did you hear it?" the bot asked happily.
 "The signal is always there if you listen."

-"What does it say?"
+"What does the signal say?"
 Maddy asked.

 "This one does not know."
 The bot turned from side to side on its four wide tires.
 "But the satellites are definitely still transmitting.
+They have continued to function, just as this one has.
-And this one has kept this ground station functioning at optimal levels," it added proudly.
+This ground station has remained fully operational," it added proudly.

 "That's---that's really good,"